yaoyongxin/CyGutz/doc/source/tutorial_bethe_latt.rst

 Let us first look at the case of :math:`\mu` =0, i.e., in the particle-hole symmetric case.
-Let us perform a series of *CyGutz* calculations with increasing U, and check the behaviour of the total energy, the double occupancy, and the quasi-particle weight (Z).
+Let us perform a series of *CyGutz* calculations with increasing U, and check the behavior of the total energy, the double occupancy, and the quasi-particle weight (Z).
 Recall that in Gutzwiller-slave boson theory,
-Z=0 implies the system is in the Mott insulating phase, where all the spectral weight becomes noncoherent.
+Z=0 implies the system is in the Mott insulating phase, where all the spectral weight becomes non-coherent.

 A script for a job of scanning U is defined as